 Having the family over means more mouths to feed, and the more mouths you feed the more people are using the bathroom and showers than normal.
 Your plumbing may react in response to this.
 Toilets can back-up leading to gross and messy problems.
 This sitting water can also lead to further damage.
 If not cleaned up properly, unsanitary water can cause health problems and mold in your home.

 With the more people, in your home, the more chances for mishaps or small floods to happen.
 Pets often run around the house bumping into things, as do people when they get together, sometimes bumping into the Christmas tree.
 Real trees that have water bases tend to spill, and if not treated properly can lead to microbial growth beneath the base.
 Mold spores start to spread in less than 24 hours, making it essential to take action.
 If Uncle Charles falls asleep in the jet tub again and over floods your bathroom and room, you’re going to need help.
 Pools of water need immediate action before they cause serious damage.

 With these tips, you’ll be able to minimize your risk of damage to your home and keep your family safe this holiday season.
 It’s important to act quickly when impacted by fire or water damage.
 Each problem leads into the next in a snowball effect that will give you more trouble, in the long run, so don’t hesitate.
 CEO Restoration aids in receiving the maximum out of your insurance policy and will work with them to repair your losses.

-If you or someone you know needs any restoration needs, send them our way before you face these battles yourselves; Call CEO Restoration at (407) 584-7779 or email us at email@example.com.
+If you or someone you know needs any restoration in the Orlando area, send them our way before you face these battles yourselves; Call CEO Restoration at (407) 584-7779 or email us at firstname.lastname@example.org.
 We are here for you 24 hours a day, 7 days a week with emergency services.